waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Route 32 Pathing Investigation
 - **Conclusion:** After multiple failed pathing attempts, it is confirmed that the eastern and western paths of Route 32 are completely separate at the northern end.
 The eastern path is a dead end due to one-way ledges further south.
 The correct path forward must be found by exploring unseen areas to find a crossover or alternate route.

-## Tool Bugs to Fix
-- `find_closest_reachable_unseen_tile` can suggest `VOID` tiles as targets.
-The BFS should be updated to not consider impassable tiles as valid 'unseen' targets.

 ### Corrected Misunderstandings
 - **CRITICAL HALLUCINATION (Turns 4838-4866):** I was stuck in a multi-turn loop attempting to 'fix' the `find_path_to_target` tool by removing a debug print.
 I repeatedly submitted identical, already-correct code.
 The tool had been fixed in turn 4833.
 This was a significant failure of state tracking and a major hallucination that wasted many turns.